-Shops On Main went from idea to reality in the last decade.
-The deal Hudson-Related cut with RIOC celebrates its 12th anniversary later this year, but has this marriage ever been successful?
+Hudson-Related’s Shops On Main went from idea to reality in 2011.
+The deal cut with RIOC celebrates its 12th anniversary later this year, but has this marriage ever been successful?
 Let’s take a look.

 By David Stone

-Getting a long view, we studied RIOC’s last annual budget before signing with Hudson-Related and the launch of Shops On Main.
+Taking a long view, we studied RIOC’s last annual budget before signing with Hudson-Related and the launch of Shops On Main.
+That was for 2011.

 But, especially for RIOC, the numbers don’t look so good, and some are startling.